Wall St Week Ahead: Pullback possible after S&P's milestone

-NEW YORK After flirting with an all-time high for three weeks, the S&P 500 posted its best closing level in history.
+NEW YORK, March 28 After flirting with an all-time high for three weeks, the S&P 500 posted its best closing level in history.
 But some strategists say Thursday's record could be a harbinger that the stock market rally is running out of steam.

 The S&P traded within 10 points of the all-time closing high for 13 sessions before breaking through, showing that investors need new catalysts to push firmly above resistance levels.